-In addition, WVDEP, submitted Committee Substitute for HB 3033 which contains strikethroughs and underscoring showing the actual language that has been added and deleted from the WVSCMRA, as a result of the passage of Enrolled Committee Substitute for HB 3033 discussed above (Administrative Record Number WV-1422).
+In addition, WVDEP submitted Committee Substitute for HB 3033 which contains strikethroughs and underscoring showing the actual language that has been added and deleted from the WVSCMRA, as a result of the passage of Enrolled Committee Substitute for HB 3033 discussed above (Administrative Record Number WV- 1422).

-WVDEP submitted a MOA dated September 2003, between the WVDEP, Division of Mining and Reclamation, and the West Virginia Division of Natural Resources, Wildlife Resources Section (Administrative Record Number WV-1405).
+WVDEP submitted a MOA dated September 2003 between the WVDEP, Division of Mining and Reclamation, and the West Virginia Division of Natural Resources, Wildlife Resources Section (Administrative Record Number WV-1405).
 This MOA outlines responsibilities of both agencies in reviewing surface and underground coal mining permit applications; evaluating lands unsuitable for mining petitions; developing wildlife planting plans as part of reclamation plans of permit applications; and restoring, protecting and enhancing fish and wildlife on mined lands within the State.
-The MOA was developed in response to a 30 CFR Part 732 (Part 732) notification issued by OSM on March 6, 1990.
-(Administrative Record Number WV-834) in which OSM stated that the State program did not require that minimum stocking and planting arrangements be specified by the regulatory authority on the basis of local and regional conditions and after consultation with and approval by State agencies responsible for the administration of forestry and wildlife programs as required by 30 CFR 816/817.116(b)(3)(i).
-The West Virginia Division of Forestry has concurred with the State's tree stocking and groundcover standards at CSR 38-2-9.8.g.
-However, OSM maintains that the Wildlife Resources Section still has to concur with the wildlife planting arrangement standards.
-The WVDEP submitted the MOA in response to that part of the outstanding Part 732 notification and, as discussed below, to satisfy part of an outstanding required amendment at 30 CFR 948.16(00000).
+The MOA was developed in response to a letter to the State from OSM in accordance with the Federal regulations at 30 CFR Part 732 and dated March 6, 1990 (Administrative Record Number WV-834).
+Such letters sent by OSM are often referred to as "732 letters" or "732 notifications."
+In the March 6, 1990, letter, OSM stated that the State program did not require that minimum stocking and planting arrangements be specified by the regulatory authority on the basis of local and regional conditions and after consultation with and approval by State agencies responsible for the administration of forestry and wildlife programs as required by 30 CFR 816/817.116(b)(3)(i).
+The West Virginia Division of Forestry has concurred with the State's tree stocking and groundcover standards at CSR 38-2-9.8.g

+However, OŠM maintains that the Wildlife Resources Section still has to concur with the wildlife planting arrangement standards.
+The WVDEP submitted the MOA in response to that part of the outstanding 30 CFR Part 732 notification and, as discussed below, to satisfy part of an outstanding required amendment at 30 CFR 948.16(00000).

-The Federal regulations at 30 CFR 948.16(00000) provide that the WVDEP must consult with and obtain the approval of the West Virginia Division of Forestry and the Wildlife Resources Section of the West Virginia Division of Natural Resources on the new stocking standards and planting arrangements for Homesteading at CSR 38-2-7.5.o.2.
+The Federal regulations at 30 CFR 948.16(00000) provide that the WVDEP must consult with and obtain the approval of the West Virginia Division of Forestry and the Wildlife Resources Section of the West Virginia Division of Natural Resources on the new stocking standards and planting arrangements for Homesteading at CSR 38-2-7.5.0.2.
 The submission of the MOA is to resolve the part of the required amendment relating to planting arrangements.
-The State also revised its rules earlier at CSR 38-2-9.3.g to provide that a professional wildlife biologist employed by the Division of Natural Resources must develop the planting plan.
+The State also revised its rules earlier at CSR 38-2- 9.3.g to provide that a professional wildlife biologist employed by the Division of Natural Resources must develop the planting plan.
 OSM approved that revision in the Federal Register on February 8, 2005 (70 FR 6582).
-WVDEP advised OSM that it has consulted with the Division of Forestry concerning the stocking standards for Homesteading.
-According to WVDEP, the Division of Forestry will be submitting a letter explaining its position with regard to those stocking standards (Administrative Record Number WV-1423).
-Upon receipt of the letter, it will be included in the Administrative Record and made available for public review.
+At the time of submission, WVDEP advised OSM that it had consulted with the Division of Forestry concerning the stocking standards for Homesteading.
+According to WVDEP, the Division of Forestry would be submitting a letter explaining its position with regard to those stocking standards (Administrative Record Number WV-1423).
+On August 23, 2005, the Division of Forestry submitted a memorandum to WVDEP in support of the new stocking requirements for Homesteading.
+Specifically, the Division of Forestry agreed with the provisions at CSR 38-2-7.5.i.8, 7.5.l.4 and 7.5.0.2 regarding conservation easements, public nurseries, and survival rates and ground cover requirements at the time of bond release (Administrative Record Number WV-1428).
+The WVDEP submitted this memorandum to help satisfy the required program amendment at 30 CFR 948.16(00000).